 Take Advantage of the Carbon Tax Rebate With Clutch

 With the increasing costs of home heating and driving over the next decade, now is the time to maximize your carbon tax rebate.
 That's where Clutch can help.
-With a diverse inventory of electric vehicles hybrids, you can cut your price at the pump and maximize your tax return, all without the hassle of going to a dealership.
+With a diverse inventory of electric vehicles and hybrids, you can cut your price at the pump and maximize your tax return, all without the hassle of going to a dealership.
 Plus, you're doing your part to save the planet simultaneously.
 That's a win-win scenario that every Canadian can get behind.